ahmed1532/product-builder/README.md

+# Deployment

+This is the deployed project on [netlify](https://ahmed-mahmoud-product-builder.netlify.app/) .

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.